Tuesday Sept 21st, 2021, 0600-0820

 I checked out all the pictures and displays in the center.
 There was a huge 3D topographic map showing the whole trail.
 It was fun to see how big the mountains looked at both the northern and southern ends.
 I was in for a lot more ups and downs in VA and NC.
 I wish I could have displays like that of all the trails I’ve done.
 I’d probably stare at them for hours ever day, reliving the journey.

 I’d checked the DC train status to see that it was already 1.5 hrs late.
 It comes all the way from Chicago, sharing tracks with commercial freight trains that take precedence over it, so that’s why it’s always late (this is almost never the case for passenger trains in Europe and Japan).
 I hated to wait until after noon so I started asking around for a ride.
 While at the ATC, I met a guy, Sergio, who was just starting his SOBO section hike.
 He was from Denver and his buddy, Tom, from the DC metro area was just dropping him off.
+I could ride with Tom on his return.
 Score.
-I could ride with Tom on his return.

-I wanted to avoid all of this by just staying with my friends Sheila and Gretchen.
+I wanted to avoid all of this by staying with my friends Sheila and Gretchen.
 Sheila was my first semester roommate at the Coast Guard Academy and we’ve been buds ever since.
-She is in fact probably my closest life-long friend.
+She is, in fact, probably my closest life-long friend.
 I’ve visited her or vice versa in a laundry list of locations: Washington, Hawaii, Mexico, North Carolina, New York, West Virginia, Pennsylvania, Vermont, and Florida to name just a few.
 We traveled together on our 4th and 3rd class USCG Eagles cruises to the UK and Copenhagen.
-And it was her and Gretch that I stayed with over the summers in DC (they’re married).
+And it was her and Gretchen that I stayed with over the summers in DC (they’re married).
 Thinking back on all the fun times we’ve had together is a whirlwind of a tour.

 I hadn’t seen them since 2017, just before I started thru-hiking.
 Their son, Colm, had just been born.
 Now, during my stay, he was having his 5th birthday and was already in kindergarten.
 How time flies.
 It was amazing to see him instantly transformed from a baby to a pretty grown boy.
 I was also introduced to a completely new set of pets, 1 cat named Cordelia and 2 dogs, Shady and Luna.
 I used to pet-sit for them, back when it was rabbits and cats, sadly all passed on.
 It was great to get some animal therapy time, especially since the dogs and cat were very friendly and cuddly.

-We had a wonderful dinner ordering take-home indian food.
+We had a wonderful dinner ordering take-home Indian food.
 It was a real treat to have some diversify in my diet.
 And also a bed and room all to myself!
 I’d only stayed in hostels and shared hotel rooms up to this point.
 This home stay with my good friends was the best trail reward I could ask for.
 Thank you Sheila and Gretchen for sharing your time and home once again.